Enrolling in Amazon KDP Select means you must grant exclusive selling rights to Amazon.

 If you want control of your publishing, you need to consider the benefits of going wider with KDP and open publishing

-Every self-publishing author and small press must make the decision to use KDP Select.
+Every self-publishing author and small press has to make the decision to use KDP Select.
 It will be based on whether it will deliver a definite sales and earnings benefit.

 For others, such as dedicated indie authors, publishing independence is a big issue.
 So granting exclusivity is a step too far.

-Then you can make the best choice for you.
+Then you can make the best choice for you and your publishing needs.